srinathsai/Full-stack-web-based-application/README.md

    * Adding categories ,deleting and editing of reports. </br>
    * Adding and deletion of users. </br>
    * Contact page for adding feedback. </br>

+## Aditional features :-
+  * used 1 view for displaying reports with product_price=5.
+  * Implemented 1 trigger before inserting user into database if user email follows rules he will be added or trigger will throw error.
+  * Executed 1 procedural call in place of select query for selecting categories and used in the function where getcategories are necessary .